pau1a/Arklowdun/docs/storage-conventions.md

 reorders, active rows are first shifted out of the way before applying new positions.
 Soft-delete helpers also invoke this compaction to keep active rows dense from zero.
 Queries that return ordered data should sort by `position, created_at`.
+Notes additionally sort by `z, position, created_at` so higher `z` values appear on top.

 ## Generating IDs